IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 knowing, but experiencing unintended side effects.

 When you look at the topmost graph above, imagine *B* and *TB* rely on different *versions* of *TC*.
 How does Maven decide which version it will include?
-Easy: the "nearest" dependency version wins.
+Easy: the version of the dependency nearest to our project ("Your Code)" wins.
 The following graph gives an example:

 .. graphviz::